tetzlab/FIPPA/STDP/README.md

 # How to

 First, install Arbor.
-If you install from source, make sure `build-catalogue` from the Arbor scripts directory is in `PATH`, or modify the `Makefile` accordingly.
+If you install from source, make sure `arbor-build-catalogue` from the Arbor scripts directory is in `PATH`, or modify the `Makefile` accordingly.

 Next, if necessary, adapt `run_arbor.sh` and `run_brian2.sh` to your environment.